affx/affx/README.md

   // And finally we may update our "update" function
   // ...
   case "SEND_TO_SERVER": {
-    // ajax is defined by AffX and relies on fetch to perform the requests const sendToServer = ajax(
+    // ajax is defined in the affx-affects library and relies on fetch to perform the requests const sendToServer = ajax(
       "https://www.my-super-rest-api/counters/", // URL
       "json", // Method used to decode the Response